-Hylland and others (2014) obtained data for four surface-faulting earthquakes at the Baileys Lake site near the north end of the Granger fault (figure 2).
-These earthquakes occurred at 15.7 ± 3.4 ka, 13.0 ± 1.1 ka, 12.3 ± 1.1 ka, and 5.5 ± 0.8 ka, and average per-event vertical displacement at the Baileys Lake site is 0.5 ± 0.1 m.
+Hylland and others (2014) obtained data for four surfacefaulting earthquakes at the Baileys Lake site near the north end of the Granger fault (figure 2).
+These earthquakes occurred at $15.7 \pm 3.4$ ka (2 $\sigma$ ), $13.0 \pm 1.1$ ka, $12.3 \pm 1.1$ ka, and $5.5 \pm 0.8$ ka, and mean per-event vertical displacement at the Baileys Lake site is $0.5 \pm 0.1$ m.
 The timing and displacement data yield slip rates of 0.09-0.12 mm/yr (post-Bonneville highstand) and 0.06-0.09 mm/yr (Holocene) (Hylland and others, 2014).
-Based on the similarity of earthquake times with SLCS earthquakes and considering kinematic and geometric models of the WVFZ-SLCS fault system, Hylland and others (2014) concluded that there is a high likelihood for synchronous rupture of the WVFZ with the SLCS.
+Based on the similarity of earthquake times with SLCS earthquakes and considering kinematic and geometric models of the WVFZ-SLCS fault system, synchronous or triggeredslip rupture of the WVFZ with the SLCS seems likely (Hylland and others, 2014; DuRoss and Hylland, 2015).
 However, because of the distributed nature of WVFZ strands, multiple per-event displacement measurements tied to specific earthquake times from different parts of the WVFZ are needed to rigorously evaluate slip rates, net tectonic displacement across the WVFZ, and kinematic interaction with the SLCS.

 At the time of the present investigation, only a single, poorly constrained earthquake timing estimate existed for the Taylorsville fault.
 This estimate came from a geotechnical fault setback study conducted by AGRA Earth and Environmental in September 1997 at a site near the northern end of the Taylorsville fault (figure 2).
 Radiocarbon age results from two bulk-soil samples collected by UGS geologists-one from "crack-fill sediment" and one from sag pond sediment beneath a possible colluvial wedge-were averaged to yield an age of 2200 cal yr B.P., interpreted to approximate the time of the surface-faulting earthquake (Solomon, 1998; see also Hylland and others, 2014).
-Interestingly, this timing coincides with the timing of the penultimate surface-faulting earthquake on the SLCS (~2.2 ka; DuRoss and others, 2014), suggesting possible synchronous faulting.
-However, the stratigraphic context and relation of the soil ages at the AGRA site to the timing of surface faulting is not well understood due to a very limited time frame for interpreting the trench exposure.
+Interestingly, this timing coincides with the timing of the penultimate surface-faulting earthquake on the SLCS (~2.2 ka; DuRoss and others, 2014, 2016a, 2016b), indicating possible synchronous faulting.
+However, the stratigraphic context and relation of the soil ages at the AGRA site to the timing of surface faulting is not well understood due to the very limited time frame available to interpret the trench exposure.
 Also, uncertainty in earthquake timing is broad (and poorly constrained) because the soil ages were apparent mean residence time (AMRT) radiocarbon ages.
 AMRT ages are problematic in that they are composite ages that reflect the total age distribution of carbon in the sampled soil (Machette and others, 1992).